Kallen113/Python-Data-Analysis-Ebay-Data-Web-Crawler-and-ETL/README.md

 To-dos:
 1) Expand the ebay_selenium_webcrawler_product_sale_price.py script to iterate over multiple pages of listings, for keyword searches in which there are more than 60 matched results (ie, greater than the default number of listings per page).

+2) Consider adding an additional option in the ebay_selenium_webcrawler_product_sale_price.py script to allow users to select whether they want to only collect data on eBay listings that were sold via Auction or sold via a Buy it Now feature.
+Similarly, update the script to grab data on whether an item was sold via Buy it Now or Auction.

-2) The product names are not being scraped properly (no errors are shown when running the script, but no data are beng scraped either), even though the Xpath argument seems to be correct.
+3) The product names are not being scraped properly (no errors are shown when running the script, but no data are beng scraped either), even though the Xpath argument seems to be correct.
 Try a different approach to help identify and scrape the correct data.

-3) Expand the project by doing a more detailed data analysis of some of the scraped data.
+4) Expand the project by doing a more detailed data analysis of some of the scraped data.